 In fact, traders will get very frustrated and trade based on these emotions.
 They simply have to trade to tell themselves that they are doing something.

-This is when trading becomes very risky when you start trading only to silence the impulses that arise from doing nothing.
+This is when it becomes very risky when you start trading only to silence the impulses that arise from doing nothing.

 There is no analysis of these trades and they are forced onto the market with imaginary setups based on subjective thoughts about the market.